app13y/lg15/README.md

 compared to its predecessor GOST 28147.

-This project provides several ANSI/ISO C versions of implementation with minimal or no dependencies while achieving high performance:
+This project provides several C99 versions of implementation with minimal or no dependencies while achieving high performance:

 * compact implementation,
 * optimised implementation,